LeoVS09/halojs/README.md

 > Currently at concept and implementation research phase.
 Issues and contributions are welcome.

-HaloJS is front-end framework with minimalistic syntax designed to make the right way the easy way.
-HaloJS combines the best parts of React, Vue, Solid and Qwik to create a framework that not sacrafice DX experience for the sake of being preformant and vice versa.
+HaloJS is a front-end framework with minimalistic syntax designed to make the right way the easy way.
+HaloJS combines the best parts of React, Vue, Solid and Qwik to create a framework that does not sacrifice DX experience for the sake of being performant and vice versa.

-HalloJS was designed as TypeScript first framework and JSX supperset.
-It introduces new syntax as minimal as possble, while making code cleaner and readable as it theoretically possible.
-It makes for new developers and LLMs possible to write code even without understanding of the framework.
+HaloJS was designed as a TypeScript-first framework and JSX superset.
+It introduces new syntax as minimally as possible, while making code as clean and readable as theoretically possible.
+It allows new developers and LLMs to write code even without understanding of the framework.

-I design HaloJS as cry from the heart, while reading how each day appear new "most performant" framework, which finds new way to make code uglier and harder to read.
+I designed HaloJS as a cry from the heart, while reading about how each day new "most performant" frameworks appear, while finding new ways to make code uglier and harder to read.

 ## Features

 - Reactive State Management - Built-in lazy reactivity without any prefixes or syntax.
 - Component-Based Architecture - Clean, reusable components with props and children
 - JSX-like Syntax - Familiar templating with ability to write regular JS inside of markdown.
-- Performance - Best perfomance based on SolidJS core.
+- Performance - Best performance based on SolidJS core.
 - TypeScript Support - Full TypeScript integration with type checking even for reactivity.
 - SSR first - First class support with lazy loaded SSR components.
 - Jest/Vitest Support - First class support for testing.